zlatko-minev/pyEPR/pyEPR/README.md

 Module that contains calculation useful sub-modules
 - constants: numerical constants
 - basic: epr to zpf, and other general functions
-- conversions:  conversion functions for Lj to Ej, Cj to Ej, and such.
+- convert:  conversion functions for Lj to Ej, Cj to Ej, and such.
 - transmon: transmon related functions

 ##### hfss.py
 Interface functions with Ansoft HFSS.
 Contributed by Phil Rheinhold.
 Originally part of [pyHFSS](https://github.com/PhilReinhold/pyHFSS).
 Updated and modified by Zlatko Minev & Zaki Leghtas.

 ##### numeic_diag.py